-It is, of course, the commander of my regiment, that is Garłuch Regiment, Major Stanisław "Wysocki" Babiarz.
+It is, of course, the commander of my regiment Garłuch Regiment - Major Stanisław "Wysocki" Babiarz.
 In retrospect, when I look at his figure, I held a completely different view of him back then.
 I was 16 at the time, and he was a great figure of authority to me.
 Similar was the case with Ms. Alicja, with whom I took my military oath.
 As an adult, I have a completely different judgment perspective.
 When we retreated from Okęcie, I was garrisoned with Major Babiarz together in one house.
 I felt honored to see him every time we met.
-Privately, he was a very nice Sixty-three days passed, and...?
+Privately, he was a very nice man.